Asaluyeh: Plants and refineries

-Each of the phases of the South Pars project is estimated to have an average capital spend of around US$1.5bn, and most will be led by foreign oil firms working in partnership with local companies.
-The government of President Ahmadinejad, who came to power in 2005, has favoured local firms over foreign companies in the energy and other sectors.
-In 2010, Iran awarded $21 billion of contracts to local companies to develop six stages (phases 13, 14, 19, 22, 23 and 24) of the South Pars gas field.
-Khatam al-Anbiya Construction Headquarters, the engineering arm of the Revolutionary Guard Corps, is part of the domestic group, as is Oil Industries Engineering and Construction and Iran Marine Industrial Co.
+Each phase of the South Pars project is estimated to require an average capital expenditure of approximately US$1.5 billion, with most phases led by foreign oil firms in partnership with local companies.
+The government of President Ahmadinejad, who took office in 2005, has favoured local firms over foreign companies across the energy and other sectors.
+In 2010, Iran awarded $21 billion in contracts to domestic companies to develop six phases (13, 14, 19, 22, 23 and 24) of the South Pars gas field.
+Among the domestic participants are Khatam al-Anbiya Construction Headquarters, the engineering arm of the Revolutionary Guard Corps, Oil Industries Engineering and Construction, and Iran Marine Industrial Co.
 The group also includes Iran Shipbuilding and Offshore Industries Complex Co., Industrial Development and Renovation Organization of Iran, and National Iranian Drilling Co.

-The various plants and complexes currently run for some 12 km, and more are being constructed.
-A series of gas flares which line the facility are immediately obvious, including one enormous flare in particular, with flames of almost 100 m in height.
-This flare is visible far out to sea.
-The area also hosts the world's largest aromatic production plant, Noori Petrochemical Complex, with an annual capacity of 4.2 million tons.
-Once completed, South Pars development revenue will exceed current oil exports incomes.
+The various plants and complexes currently extend for approximately 12 km, with additional facilities under construction.
+A series of gas flares line the facility, including one particularly large flare with flames reaching nearly 100 meters in height, visible far out at sea.
+The area also hosts the world's largest aromatic production plant, the Noori Petrochemical Complex, with an annual capacity of 4.2 million tons.
+Upon completion, revenue from South Pars is expected to exceed current oil exports earnings.

-Gas production at South Pars rose by nearly 30 per cent between March 2009 and March 2010.
+Gas production at South Pars increased by nearly 30 percent between March 2009 and March 2010.
 The field's reserves are estimated at 14 trillion cubic meters of gas and 18 Goilbbl of gas condensates.
-Production at South Pars gas field will rise to 175 million cubic meters per day in 2012.
+Production at South Pars gas field is projected to reach 175 million cubic meters per day in 2012.